 Nothing, although we do expect that students turn up on time, correctly dressed and equipped and give the internship their full attention.
-We will equip each student with their own toolbox, if required, worth over £1,000 through our Autotech Academy sponsor, Teng Tools.
+We will equip each student with their own toolbox worth over £1000.

 We are looking for students who are qualified in one of the following:

-No, the internship is conditional on the student completing their Level 2-3 qualifications.
+No, all of our internships are full time positions so the internship is conditional on the student completing their Level 2-3 qualifications.

 Similar to our temporary recruitment model, employers will need to pay the intern an hourly rate.
 The rate will be higher than an apprentice would be, but all businesses can expect to recover expenses within six weeks.
 It’s also important to remember that, at the end of the internship, the business will have a fully qualified, brand-loyal, and appropriately trained workshop staff member.

-No. If the employer decides to take on the intern on a full-time basis, we will waive our recruitment free.
+No. If the employer decides to take on the intern on a full-time basis, we will waive our recruitment fee.